-Because people often only think about the CTP insurance scheme once they need to make a claim, they often have little knowledge of how it works.
+Because people often only think about the CTP insurance scheme once they need to make a claim, they frequently have little knowledge of how it works.
 Fortunately, we have created the ultimate guide to Understanding the Queensland Compulsory Third Party Insurance Scheme to help you understand the system and your legal rights.
 We begin by defining CTP insurance.

 What should I do after a car accident? >